RaynorLEE/CATS/README.md

 ## Intruction-tuning

 Please refer to the official document of [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory/) to conduct LLM supervised fine-tuning with the provided prompts.
-Hyper-parameters are provided in our paper.
+You may need to specify the prompt path and other training settings in a configuration file.
+Detailed hyper-parameters are provided in our paper.

 ## Inference